-However, managing and securing different private and public cloud workloads and environments isn't as easy as you might hope.
+Managing and securing different private and public cloud workloads and environments isn't easy.
 Despite its many benefits, multi-cloud adoption adds extra layers of management complexity, especially when cloud services are added in an ad hoc manner rather than being planned.
 This complexity creates management and operational challenges and increases operational costs.
 Even worse, few IT teams have the expertise to manage a mixed deployment of multiple public cloud, private cloud, and on-premises environments.

 As enterprises continue to expand across multiple Infrastructure-as-a-Service (IaaS) cloud providers, their networking and security architectures must evolve to an approach that offers a consistent way to connect their applications.
 When deploying applications across multiple IaaS clouds, organizations need solutions that streamline operations and reduce their cybersecurity risks.